 In summer 2018, changes to the London Plan significantly increased housebuilding targets for local authorities.
 For this reason, we’re currently reviewing the proposals with a view to delivering more homes on the site.
-This has delayed our planning application from summer 2018; we’re now planning to submit the application in November 2018.
+This has delayed our planning application from summer 2018; we’re now planning to submit the application early in 2019.

-We plan to submit a planning application in late 2018.
+We plan to submit a planning application in early 2019.
 If we are granted planning permission we would aim to start onsite in late 2019/early 2020.
-If this is the case the first new homes would be ready in 2021.
+If this is the case, we would expect to start work onsite in summer 2020..
 The whole development would take six to eight years.

 The materials have not changed.
-The architecture is still mainly brick with three different brick colours chosen for the new buildings.
+The architecture is still mainly brick.

 The regeneration process

-We plan to submit a planning application in Autumn 2018
+We plan to submit a planning application in early 2019.

-No. We will be regenerating the estate in three phases (the fifth phase being what is currently the locked compound site).
+No. We will be regenerating the estate in three phases.
 We have planned it this way to maximise the number of current residents who can move straight from their current home into a new home.

 As part of the planning process we will submit a detailed Construction Traffic Management Plan (CTMP) with our contractor, which will be tailored to the delivery of each phase and will include details of traffic movement plans.
 The plan will take into consideration minimisation of disruption to local residents as well as health and safety issues.